joakim-brannstrom/code_checker/doc/reading_instructions.md

-# Instructions
+# Reading Instructions

+This chapter is a reading guide to the requirements.

 ## Cursive text

-Cursive text is references to [definitions](definitions.md).
+Cursive text in a requirement is a definition.

-It should be possible to look it up there.
+The explanation for the definition can be found under the [Definitions chapter](#Definitions).

 ## Assertions
 (copied from the Artifact git repo)